JardaniWorld/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script executes to remove a letter
+This script executes to display all users and their home directories